environmentalinformatics-marburg/radolan_data_pr/README.md

 main_directory: The main directory containing the combined Radolan data.
 Automation via Windows Task Scheduler
 To ensure that the data processing is performed automatically each month, a batch script (run_RADOLAN.bat) is created to execute the R script (run_RADOLAN.R) with the required parameters.
 The Task Scheduler in Windows is used to run this batch script on a monthly schedule.

+Setup Requirements for Running main.R
+To execute or start main.R, ensure the following directory structure and files are present locally.
+For security reasons, these files are not uploaded to GitHub.
+For questions, please contact the script author or refer to the DFG project Exploratorien.
+Ensure the Plots directory contains the necessary shape_file.shp for plot information and a validationData directory with required CSV files for plotting purposes.